vmware/terraform-provider-avi/website/docs/d/avi_backupconfiguration.html.markdown

 * `remote_directory` - Directory at remote destination with write permission for ssh user.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `remote_file_transfer_protocol` - Remote file transfer protocol type.
 Enum options - SCP, SFTP.
 Field introduced in 22.1.1.
 Allowed in enterprise edition with any value, basic edition(allowed values- scp,sftp), enterprise with cloud services edition.
 * `remote_hostname` - Remote destination.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+* `s3_bucket_folder` - The folder name in s3 bucket where backup will be stored.
+Field introduced in 30.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `save_local` - Local backup.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `ssh_user_ref` - Access credentials for remote destination.
 It is a reference to an object of type cloudconnectoruser.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.